-If you have an ambitious idea for a new business venture or you already have an established business, you may need to look at external finance options to help your business grow to the next level.
+If you have an ambitious idea for a new business venture or you already have an established business, you may need to look at external finance options to help with raising funds to grow your business to the next level.

 Recently I worked with a client, who needed extra finance to boost their business and to help push the growth it needed.
 We managed to successfully secure an initial loan of £70,000 together with a further £200,000 made available to fund future expansion.